BurnWan/RTPrune/README.md

 2. download the ckpt files from [huggingface](https://huggingface.co/deepseek-ai/DeepSeek-OCR) and put them in ./DeepSeek-OCR/DeepSeek-OCR-master/DeepSeek-OCR-ckpt

-3. replace the corresponding files with ours [code](./DeepSeek-OCR/DeepSeek-OCR-master/DeepSeek-OCR-ckpt)
+3. replace the corresponding files with our [code](./DeepSeek-OCR/DeepSeek-OCR-master/DeepSeek-OCR-ckpt) and the added part can be searched by "\[modified\]"

 ## Quick Start